 There are many steps we can take to reduce our energy usage.
 Switching off lights that are not in use is one simple way.

-By changing behaviours, using passive design principals in new homes and renovations or buying energy-efficient appliances and technology we can reduce our energy consumption significantly.
+By changing behaviours, using passive design principals in new homes and renovations, switching to all electric homes, buying energy-efficient appliances and embracing renewable energy, we can reduce our energy consumption significantly.

 Tips:

-• Set your thermostat to between 24°C and 26°C for cooling in summer, and, between 18°C and 20°C degrees for heating in winter.
+- Set your thermostat to between 24°C and 26°C for cooling in summer, and, between 18°C and 20°C degrees for heating in winter, and only heat or cool spaces you are using.

 Energy efficiency incentives